Super

 Super Street Fighter

-2 Turbo, the last installment from the immortal SF2 series (which got
+2 Turbo, the final installment of the immortal SF2 series (which got

-sprite and frame of animation has been resized to a larger scale and was completely redrawn by the team of talented artists over at UDON
+sprite and frame of animation has been completely redrawn and resized to a much larger scale by the team of talented artists over at UDON

 Comics.